benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - That first example was standard Enzyme vs. RTL
 - Things get more interesting when start talking about async testing
+  - And most of our UIs are asynchronous in nature

 /////
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->